 Advertise Lake Vacation Rentals

-Pickerel Lake is a pristine 1,297-acre lake in Forest County and Langlade County, Wisconsin.
+Pickerel Lake is a pristine 1,272-acre lake in Forest County and Langlade County, Wisconsin.
 With over ten miles of shoreline and a maximum depth of 19 feet, Pickerel Lake is one of over 1,000 naturally occurring glacial bodies of water in Forest/Langlade County formed by the movement and melting of huge sheets of ice approximately 14,000 years ago.
 Today, the lake is home to a thriving resort community and is a popular destination for fishing, boating, and camping.
+Two boat landings provide lake access.

 Visitors to Pickerel Lake wishing to try some stream fishing will find many beautiful streams and creeks in the area which support excellent populations of brook trout, brown trout, and rainbow trout.
 Streams wind their way throughout the county with numerous public access points.
 Eastern Langlade County is also home to one of the finest trout rivers in the Midwest - the Wolf River.
 Brown, brook and occasionally rainbow trout can be found in a 40-mile stretch near the town of Pearson.
 Anglers will also find healthy populations of northern pike, walleye, bass and musky in the meandering and scenic river.
 The Wolf River is also known for its excellent whitewater rafting.